ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/engineering-phase-boundary-v0.2.md

 No enforcement or escalation mechanisms are triggered at this phase.

-Phase 2: Architecture and Design
+Phase 2: Architecture and Design Specification

 Governance becomes structurally binding in this phase.

 Authority allocation, AI participation constraints, and non-delegable decisions must conform to governance specifications.

 Violations may be identified but are not escalated unless propagated downstream.

 Phase 3: Implementation and Construction